NaelsonBrasil/assembly/flags/IP.md

 ```

-Instruction pointer is a register that holds the memory address of the instruction to be executed next.
+1 Instruction pointer is a register that holds the memory address of the instruction to be executed next.
+2 The CPU is hard-wired to read the instruction pointer and execute the instruction at that particular address.
+After an instruction is executed by the CPU, the instruction pointer is automatically incremented to point to the next instruction in a program.
+Loops and other branching constructs change the control flow by changing the instruction pointer.

 ```